 Clothing Care

-With proper care, your hand-dyed Modern Shibori clothing will last you a lifetime.
+With proper care, your hand-dyed Marree clothing will last a very long time.
 You might even hand it down to a loved one, unless they take it first ;-)

 We preshrink all of our garments after the process of hand dyeing.
 You won't need to worry about shrinkage if you tumble dry on low or hang dry.

-Don't worry, the shibori designs won't fall out in the wash.
-Read more about what shibori is and how the designs are made.
+Don't worry, the botanical colors won't fall out in the wash.

 Cotton, Hemp and Linen Clothing